Former Rep. George Santos says he makes more money from Cameo than he did in Congress

 A special election to replace Santos in New York's 3rd congressional district will be held on February 13, 2024.

-See the full interview, including more surprising details and admissions from Santos about his time in Congress, this Sunday at 11:30 a.m. on "The Point with Marcia Kramer" on CBS2 and CBS News New York.
+Click here to see the full interview, including more surprising details and admissions from Santos about his time in Congress, on "The Point with Marcia Kramer."

 for more features.